 2-3 class periods for 10th, 11th, or 12th:

 If I'm not teaching digital art to my students because I'm not confident with Procreate/Photoshop, I need to get this knowledge gap handled ASAP.
-Maybe I try justifying my ignorance of digital art by telling myself,
+Maybe I try justifying my lack of digital-painting know-how by telling myself,

 My kids spend too much time on screens, so I should be teaching them cyanotype and decoupage—they're healthy escapes from toxic screentime.